tusharkini/Anomaly_detection/README.md

-# CSC591GraphP2
+# CSC591GraphP4
-> This project implementation is done towards fullfillment of Project 4 Anomaly Detection in Time Detection of CSC 591 Graph Data Mining.
+> This project implementation is done towards fulfillment of Project 4 Anomaly Detection in Time Detection of CSC 591 Graph Data Mining.

-## Reaserch Paper
+## Research Paper
 The paper implemented is given under `research_paper` folder.
 The paper is [DELTACON: A Principled Massive-Graph Similarity Function](https://arxiv.org/abs/1304.4657)

 ## Goal
-To implement the given community detection algorithm for realworld graphs.
+To implement the given community detection algorithm for real world graphs.
 Objective is stated [here](https://github.com/tusharkini/CSC591GraphP2/blob/main/objective/P1CommunityDetection.pdf).
 To do that, you will need to:
 -  Read and understand the scientific publication assigned to you.
 If your publication has other emphases besides anomalous time point detection, then your implementation should focus only on the anomalous time point detection part.
 - Implement the algorithm described in the publication using either R or Python.
 Your code must contain detailed comments and a README file that specifies any software that needs to be installed (using python’s pip or or R’s install.packages ).
 Your main file should be called anomaly.py or anomaly.R and should take one argument, the data directory, as input.
 Make sure your code includes detailed comments.
 - Have your code output a time series of your algorithms output to the file time_series.txt .
 If your paper uses a similarity score then output the similarity value time series.
 If it uses a distance metric then output the distance value time series.
 Let each line represent a single time step (i.e., one number per line).